Anuoluwapocode/alx-system_engineering-devops/0x02-shell_redirections/README.md

-it is a good file that cut iron without making a noise
+7.It is a good file that cuts iron without making a noise